Rollators or rolling walkers help millions of people stay active and independent, making walking more accessible and safer both indoors and out.

 Some deluxe rollators are designed to convert to transport chairs that function like lightweight wheelchairs that the user can sit in while a second person pushes them.

-These models feature special handles and fold-out foot and leg rests.
+These models feature unique handles and fold-out foot and leg rests.
 While this type of rollator doesn’t replace a standard wheelchair, this capability could be a convenient and welcome respite in many situations.

 Measure Before Shopping